brimdata/zync/README.md

 care must be taken to only run a single `sync to` process at a time on any given Zed topic.

-> Currently, `sync from` exits after syncing to the highest offset.
+> Currently, `sync to` exits after syncing to the highest offset.
 > We plan to soon modify it so it will run continuously, listening for
 > commits to the pool, then push any new to Kafka with minimal latency.